top of page

 THE BASICS

 Everything is based on the Samkhya (enumeration system or order of manifestation), a system founded on observation and experience.
-This is the foundation of the psychology of transformation in yoga, and clearly describes how creation manifests through the individual soul.
+This is the foundation of the psychology of transformation in Yoga, and clearly describes how creation manifests through the individual soul.
 Taking Samkhya into account is a necessary part of any holistic approach to health, which also includes Ayurveda (the science of life), and Jyotish (the science of light or Vedic astrology).
 Yoga represents the practical application of this approach.

 Yoga covers infinitely more than the purely physical aspects to which most people are accustomed, such as the postures (Asanas).
-This teaching, known as Ashtanga Yoga or the Eightfold Path of Unity, is expounded in Patanjali's Yogas Sutras, to which all yoga schools refer, and is not to be confused with Ashtanga Vinyasa Yoga developed by Shri K. Pattabhi Jois.
+This teaching, known as Ashtanga Yoga or the Eightfold Path of Unity, is expounded in Patanjali's Yogas Sutras, to which all yoga schools refer, and is not to be confused with Ashtanga Vinyasa Yoga developed by Sri K. Pattabhi Jois.

 INTERNAL PURIFICATION